 P.S.
 I'm strongly disagree with the Erik's point (2). s (dx[point]) is not just a search direction.
 It is rather Quasi-NR step given by the approximation of NR equation s = -(H^-1)*g and updated each step using L-BFGS scheme (lines 2233-2321)

-#26 Updated by Erik Lindahl 27 days ago
+#26 Updated by Erik Lindahl almost 2 years ago

 Whether you call something "Quasi-NR step" or search direction is really just semantics.
 In terms of the line minimization, that's a process that happens along a line specified by a vector, and what happens outside that process is completely irrelevant for the line minimizer (then it's a separate matter that we historically added a few more tweaks to the line minimizer in L-BFGS because the method is capable of finding very good minima).